lucasluizss/jdotxt/reports/recitation#02.md

 - `com.todotxt.todotxttouch.util.Path.parentPath`
   - Each unit test were created for cover each possible condition like a file name starting or ending with slash "`/`", an empty string or null for returning it correct parent path.
 - `com.todotxt.todotxttouch.util.Util.createParentDirectory`
-  - The unit tests were created in order of prevent possible defects, handling the file creation used by the program.
+  - The unit tests were created in order of prevent possible defects, handling the parent directory creation used by the program.
-- 5
+- `com.todotxt.todotxttouch.util.Util.renameFile`
+  - The unit tests were created for validating the file renaming and possible defects.

 ## Brief description of the outcome of each unit test and whether any test results in a failure (and why).